apache/storm/docs/Setting-up-a-Storm-cluster.md

 storm.health.check.timeout.ms: 5000
 ```

-### Configure external libraries and environmental variables (optional)
+### Configure external libraries and environment variables (optional)

 If you need support from external libraries or custom plugins, you can place such jars into the extlib/ and extlib-daemon/ directories.
 Note that the extlib-daemon/ directory stores jars used only by daemons (Nimbus, Supervisor, DRPC, UI, Logviewer), e.g., HDFS and customized scheduling libraries.
-Accordingly, two environmental variables STORM_EXT_CLASSPATH and STORM_EXT_CLASSPATH_DAEMON can be configured by users for including the external classpath and daemon-only external classpath.
+Accordingly, two environment variables STORM_EXT_CLASSPATH and STORM_EXT_CLASSPATH_DAEMON can be configured by users for including the external classpath and daemon-only external classpath.
+See [Classpath handling](Classpath-handling.html)] for more details on using external libraries.

 ### Launch daemons under supervision using "storm" script and a supervisor of your choice